Raymond Asquith: Family

 Asquith died nearly ten years before his father was raised to the House of Lords in 1925 as Earl of Oxford and Asquith.
-Katharine eventually inherited Mells Manor because her younger and only surviving brother, Edward Horner (1888–1917), was also killed in the war.
+Katharine eventually inherited Mells Manor because her younger and only surviving brother, Edward Horner, was also killed in the war.
 He was buried in France, but his memorial in St Andrew's Church, Mells was designed by his mother's friend Edwin Lutyens, who was a patron of Monsignor Ronald Knox.
 Katharine converted to Roman Catholicism after being widowed and became a friend of Siegfried Sassoon, who also converted, following her example.
 She also remained in touch with Evelyn Waugh, another convert.
-All three of her children were brought up as Roman Catholics.